-You can use smooth or chunky peanut butter when making a peanut butter pie.
+You can use either one.
 It’s a personal preference thing.
 I usually use smooth peanut butter because it’s what I have on hand.

 You can use homemade peanut butter in this pie too.
-Make sure the peanut butter is mixed well before using and you might find you need to add 1/4 to 1/2 cup of additional powdered sugar to the filling so it will set up.
+Make sure the peanut butter is mixed well before using.
+You might need to add 1/4 to 1/2 cup of additional powdered sugar to the filling so it will set up.

 Peanut butter pie can be served just like you would any other dessert or snack.
 You might want to consider cutting this pie into smaller pieces because it is so rich, a little sliver will go a long way even for those with the biggest sweet tooth!

 I cut my pie into 12 slices and offer several topping choices and let guests top their own piece.
 I like crushed peanuts and chocolate sauce on mine.

 Store covered in the refrigerator for up to 3 days.